American Peony Society selects 'Leda'

-American Peony Society names 'William E. B. Du Bois' Peony
+American Peony Society Holds Naming Ceremony for 'William E. B. Du Bois' Peony

 Ko Klaver, APS Director — Hockessin, Delaware